Sandacus/Bolus-dissolution/README.md

     internally is equal to the flux of glucose externally.
   * initial condition for the bolus and surrounding fluid is zero glucose.

+## Solution procedure
+The model will solve the pdes using explicit finite differences.
+  * time will be approximated using forward difference
+  * space will be approximated using central space